By Dan Bodine

 I need to get on back to Texas A&M this fall, I suddenly told the dean.
 I’ll get my act back together and bring up the grades there.

 Caught, I was.
-Having floated nonchalantly without commitment all this time between make-believe and reality, suddenly I felt someone kick hard the flimsy prop I used that kept cold turkey from crashing in.
-Trapped in a waste bin of history.
-Do something!
-My nostrils screamed.
+Having floated nonchalantly without commitment all this time between make-believe and reality, suddenly I felt someone kick out the flimsy stick I used that kept reality at bay.

 Uh…There’s summer school!
-I shot out, now seeing the emergency.
+I shot out.
 I’ll make A’s this summer and that’ll do it, won’t it?
 Lift me from probation?”

 It took him a few seconds to answer.
-Fixed me with those cold, deadly serious eyes.
+Fixed me with those cold, serious eyes.
+He was determined I understood the situation.

 You’re working full-time in Dallas, son.
 You mean to tell me you’re going to carry a full load this summer and make all A’s, too?!